rschmehl/awesco.eu/content/project/ESR03/index.md

 model should be valid over applicable wind environments, that the model should include unsteady effects.
 A fast wake model suitable for MAWES (an engineering induction model) has been proposed, and work is ongoing to synthesize a model with a wider region of validity.
-This report describes the work done over the course of the AWESCO ITN by ESR03, under the cosupervision of Moritz Diehl (ALU-FR) and Sébastien Gros (Chalmers).
-This work began on 01.01.2016, and all relevant deliverables and milestones should be completed by 31.12.2018.
-This work was done in collaboration with the other members of AWESCO, through collaborative paper-writing, joint courses and workshops, as well as research secondments.